What is Lease Purchase?

 ✘ Buying a personal car

-Steady repayments (large final payment)
+✘ Steady repayments (large final payment)

 ✘ Regularly changing your vehicle

-The monthly payments for lease purchase finance may be a little cheaper because interest rates are often slightly lower; PCP lenders have to take into account the risk of cars being worth less than expected when they are handed back.
+The monthly payments for lease purchase finance may be a little cheaper because interest rates are often slightly lower.
+PCP lenders have to take into account the risk of cars being worth less than expected when they are handed back.

-Both of these agreements end with you owning the vehicle, but HP spreads the cost into a series of identical monthly payments, which are generally higher than LP.
+Both of these agreements end with you owning the vehicle, but HP spreads the cost into a series of identical monthly payments, which are generally higher than Lease Purchase.
 Once they are finished, the vehicle is yours - there’s no large lump sum that needs to be paid, unlike with Lease Purchase.

 Taking out a Lease Purchase agreement

-Before the Lease Purchase agreement The payments on Lease Purchase agreements are based on the amount of deposit that you put down and the estimated value of the vehicle at the end of the agreement, as well as the interest rate you’re offered.
+The payments on Lease Purchase agreements are based on the amount of deposit that you put down and the estimated value of the vehicle at the end of the agreement, as well as the interest rate you’re offered.
 You pay interest on everything that you owe - including the final payment.

 Before you take out finance, you need to agree on your average annual mileage and the amount of time that the agreement will run for.
-The finance company then estimates what the vehicle will be worth at the end.
+The finance company estimates what the vehicle will be worth at the end.
 This will be the value of the final payment.

-During the Lease Purchase agreement You don’t own the car until you have made the final payment, so it’s not possible to modify it (such as fitting new wheels or upgrading its performance) without permission from the vehicle’s owner - the finance company.
+You don’t own the car until you have made the final payment, so it’s not possible to modify it (such as fitting new wheels or upgrading its performance) without permission from the vehicle’s owner - the finance company.

-At the end of the Lease Purchase agreement You must make the final payment, which is usually thousands of pounds.
+You must make the final payment, which is usually thousands of pounds.
 You’ll then own the vehicle.
 It doesn’t matter how much the car is really worth, or if it has gone over the mileage limit: you are liable for the final payment that was agreed at the beginning.

-Can I end a Lease Purchase agreement early?
+Can I end a Lease Purchase early?

 You'll usually be able to sell the vehicle, with the agreement of your lender, to cover the settlement fee.
 If the vehicle's not worth enough, then you'll need to make up the difference.
-Negative equity finance may be available to spread the cost of this if you're looking to jump into a new vehicle.

 If you miss a payment, then the vehicle can be seized and sold to cover the amount of money that’s owed.
 If it sells for less than your debt, then you’ll be responsible for making up the difference, including court costs.